 Thyroid Stimulating Hormone (TSH) Testing Service is perfect for helping you identify and monitor an underactive or overactive thyroid condition.
 This test is easy to use and convenient that can be self-collected at home.
-Then just send your specimen to the laboratory in the provided prepaid mailed and your results will be available shortly.
+After collection, just send your specimen to the laboratory using the provided prepaid label and your results will be available shortly.

-Thyroid Home Blood Test measures the level of TSH (Thyroid Stimulating Hormone) in the blood.
+The Thyroid Home Blood Test measures the level of TSH (Thyroid Stimulating Hormone) in the blood.
 This test will help you and your healthcare provider identify and/or monitor an underactive or overactive thyroid condition.
-Symptoms of a possible thyroid condition include: unexplained weight gain; fatigue; dry skin; heart palpitations; sensitivity to heat or cold; inability to lose weight; depression; hair loss; and insomnia.
+Symptoms of a possible thyroid condition include: unexplained weight gain, fatigue, dry skin, heart palpitations, sensitivity to heat or cold, inability to lose weight, depression, hair loss and insomnia.

-Thyroid (TSH) Hormone test is ideal for evaluating thyroid function and/or symptoms of an overactive thyroid (hyperthyroidism) or an underactive thyroid gland (hypothyroidism).
+The Thyroid Hormone test is ideal for evaluating thyroid function and/or symptoms of an overactive thyroid (hyperthyroidism) or an underactive thyroid gland (hypothyroidism).

 You can see a sample result report here.

 The Thyroid Stimulating Hormone (TSH) Test Kit includes:

 - Return Postage to the Lab